 Nearly 10 years ago, a customer of Elizabeth’s introduced us to Rose Haven, a local day shelter serving women and children experiencing domestic violence, homelessness, and poverty.
 Operating from the tiny daylight basement of a church in the Northwest, their approach to improving the lives of their clients was (and is) unlike anything we’d ever seen.
 “Seen” is a good word to use here.
 Rose Haven sees every guest in a way that builds confidence and camaraderie, allowing each to find a way through what is possibly the most difficult time in their lives.
 Volunteers serve guests of the day shelter, making them feel cared for and listened to as they help these women and families navigate everything from applications for low-income housing, transit passes, resume help, and medical care.

 For a decade now, we’ve watched Rose Haven grow, doing our small part along the way to introduce them to friends and fellow industry buddies.
 But we’ve always wanted to do more.

 Here’s our chance — and, we hope, yours.
 Introducing Haven, a local Pinot Noir made in the Chehalem Mountains in tandem with our friend Willy Gianopulos at Freja Cellars.
 Three vintages, each chosen for their unique character, are being bottled, labeled, and sold to benefit Rose Haven — now, and in the future.

-Each Haven 6-pack contains two bottles each of the following wines:
+Each Haven 6-pack contains three bottles each of the following wines:

 2015 Haven Chehalem Mountains Pinot Noir: dried cranberry on the nose, warm spices, black plum, and fig on the palate.
 Incredibly food-friendly, consider roasted game hen, or an earthy mushroom risotto when wondering what to drink with this wine.